Ivan Bogachev

 UNITY

-However, several individuals that use the same pattern of behavior of the class I can be united as a group, and behave in all further processes as a whole.
+However, several individuals that use the same pattern of behavior of class I can be united as a group, and behave in all further processes as a whole.
 All is one, and one is many.

 (A + A + A + ...) = A